simbo1905/thinbus-srp-js/README.md

   - `js/biginteger.js` BigInteger math package.
   - `js/isaac.js` A random number generator which aims to be secure.
-  - `js/random.js` A random number class which tries to use window.crypto or window.msCrypto random numbers else fall-backs to Isaac generator.
+  - `js/random.js` A random number class which tries to use window.crypto or window.msCrypto random numbers else fall-backs to the `isaac.js` generator.
   - `js/sha256.js` The Crypto.JS SHA256 hash algorithm.
   - `js/sha1.js` The Crypto.JS SHA1 hash algorithm.
   - `js/thinbus-srp6client.js` The SRP client session